Hunter-Goolsbey/AutoDogFeeder/README.md

 - [x] Ensure full controll and accessibility to Auto-Feeder settings for the pet-owner
 - [x] Ensure stable connections to RestfulAPI and connected systems
 - [x] Ensure physical build secures rotating junctions from pinching hands
+- [ ] Ensure setup is reachable to all users via html setup page

 Secondary objectives:
 - [x] Provide owners with a easy to use interface available via IOS app